Geek4IT/Geek4IT.github.io/_posts/2014-10-8-Zero-To-One.md

 - But it’s hard to blame people for dancing when the music was playing.

-- “ four big lessons from the dot-com crash”:1.
+- Four big lessons from the dot-com crash: 1.
 Make incremental advances;2.
 Stay lean and flexible;3.
 Improve on the competition;4.
 Focus on product, not sales.

 - The most contrarian thing of all is not to oppose the crowd but to think for yourself.